+MUSC 142

+MUSC 143

+MUSC 242

+MUSC 243

-MUSC 142 MUSC 143 MUSC 242 MUSC 243 1 cr.
-(0+2) Jazz Band I Jazz Band II Jazz Band III Jazz Band IV
+1 cr.
+(0+2)

+Jazz Band I Jazz Band II Jazz Band III Jazz Band IV

-This course is designed to give students experience in playing jazz in a large group setting.
-Emphasis will be placed on the fundamentals of jazz style, listening, and performance in a collaborative environment.
-This course will allow students to develop skills in sight-reading, rehearsal techniques, and improvisation within the big band format.
-Possession of the appropriate musical instrument and audition is required.
-Concurrent enrollment in Concert Band is desirable.
+This course is designed to give students experience in playing in a jazz setting.
+Emphasis will be placed on the fundamentals of jazz styles, improvising, listening and interacting in a collaborative musical environment, while exercising creativity.
+Students are expected to participate in all scheduled on-campus and off-campus performances.
 Code 2 course fee.

-MUSC 150 Introduction to Keyboard Instruction I 3 cr.
+MUSC 150 Introduction to Group Keyboard 3 cr.
 (2+2)

-This course is designed as an introduction to piano playing for students with no prior music experience.
+This course is an introduction to piano playing for students with no prior music experience.
 In addition to sight reading, transposition and improvisation, this is a very practical way of introducing the materials of music to students who plan to study music further or just play for their own enjoyment.
 Code 3 course fee.

-MUSC 151 Introduction to Keyboard Instruction II 3 cr.
+MUSC 151 Introduction to Keyboard Instruction II3 cr.
 (2+2)

-This course is designed for students who have a basic knowledge of piano playing.
-In addition to continuing and expanding the topics of MUSC 150, the course will enable students to learn harmonization of tunes and basic elements of interpretation.
-Forms and styles of traditional music will be presented and supplemented with examples of students and instructor.
+This course is for students who have introductory knowledge of piano playing and are able to read musical notation in treble and bass clefs.
+The course will enable students to develop their technique, and continue learning elements in order to gain practical, basic playing.
 Prerequisite(s): MUSC 150.
 Code 2 course fee.

-MUSC 160 College Choir I 1 cr.
+MUSC 160 College Choir I MUSC 161 College Choir II 1 cr.
+(0+2+0)

 The aim of the choir is to develop and perpetuate a high standard of choral-ensemble singing.
-Open on a non-credit basis to interested students and others who do not wish to take the course for credit.
-(Tone test required.)
+Repertoire of various styles and periods will be performed.
+Prerequisite(s): Passing score on tone test.
+Contact department to set up test.